 There are, I know, among our Conservatives many most worthy men who believed that the dishonour of this apology, though great, would be amply repaid by its pacific results.
-Great, however, must have been their disappointment when they perceived that democracy, instead of being satiated, was excited by our weakness; and that when their leader grasped at the reward of his policy, he reaped nothing but the mortification and disappointment of hearing those who at such a costly sacrifice of principle he had endeavoured to conciliate, openly and ungratefully exclaim,-"And now hurral for the Oregon!"
+Great, however, must have been their disappointment when they perceived that democracy, instead of being satiated, was excited by our weakness; and that when their leader grasped at the reward of his policy, he reaped nothing but the mortification and disappointment of hearing those who at such a costly sacrifice of principle he had endeavoured to conciliate, openly and ungratefully exclaim,- "AND NOW HURRAH FOR THE OREGON!"